Athanax/video_player_controls/README.md

 # video_player_controls

-**This package is still under development**

-This si a video player packege built on chewie, video_player and the flutter_bloc.
+This si a video player package built on video_player and the flutter_bloc.
 It has better state management and user interface.

 # Installation

 ``` yaml
 dependencies: